mandiwise/isotope-posts/README.md

 ## Changelog

+### 2.0.9
+* Fix bug where clicking the "See All" filter would jump the browser to the top of the page.

 ### 2.0.8
 * Fix filter menu so that it doesn't show excluded terms when the filter menu taxonomy is the same as the limiting taxonomy (again)